Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Bob Ramsey

-It sounds like it's reasonable to expect a similar amount of loan growth in ’17 to ’16.
-Just wondering if the mix is any different, if how much you expect maybe the new residential [ph] business to contribute and where are you thinking that growth is going to come from?
+Sounds like it's reasonable to expect a similar amount of loan growth in ’17 as ’16.
+Just wondering if the mix is any different.
+If how much you expect maybe the new resi business to contribute, and where you're thinking that growth is going to come from?

 Li Yu

 Number one is that, first of all we have a policy we never give guidance in such a manner.
-But having said that, I’ll say, if deposits [indiscernible], we think we are capable to keep our loan growth at the same pace [ph].
+But having said that, I’ll say, if given the deposits there, we think we are capable to keep our loan growth at the same pace.
 As far as the components is concerned, it is rather difficult to predict at this point in time.
-If you [indiscernible] came down how many newer relationships were able to develop during the year.
+If you [indiscernible] depend on how many new relationships were able to develop during the year.

 But in the CRE side it had a lot to do with the market, the moving of the market.
 As you’re probably are well aware of, today it seems to be everybody is worried about the retail property, even the e-commerce and its effect to the national brand retailers.
 And today it seems to be nationwide that office buildings suddenly become a favorite product and in California, in our trade area in New York industry property has always been a very favorite product, but it's very hard to get.
 And aside from that we do not know how the valuation of multifamily housing rental or multifamily housing would be.

 So we will adjust ourselves in terms of what the market movements is, along with the availability that’s made available to us.
-So, if I give you a wishy-washy answer, please forgive me because we really don’t know [Indiscernible] what the conversion will be.
+So, if I give you a wishy-washy answer, please forgive me, because we really don't know or understand what the proportion will be.

 Bob Ramsey

 Okay, fair enough.
-Last sort of technical question and I’ll hope out.
-But is there any difference in the way that the prime based repriced and the LIBOR base rounds?
-I just don’t know if there is any lag or whether all of it sort of re-prices relatively immediately.
+Last technical question, I'll hop out, but is there any difference in the way that the prime base loans reprice and the LIBOR base rounds?
+I just don't know if there's any lag or whether all of it reprices relatively immediately.

 Li Yu

-Private based [ph] loan would be floating on the daily basis.
+Base loan will be floating on a daily basis.
 As long as the Wall Street Journal changes prime rate, let’s say upward, we go upward the same amount.
-Most of our -- almost all of [indiscernible] prime rate.
+Most of our -- almost all of loans exchange based [ph] prime rate.
 LIBOR, there are a number of different LIBOR one month, three months and the six months.
 So theoretically there is a lag between one month or three months and six months.
 And as far as the mortgage loans, many of them are adjustable on the one year period, but since the mortgage loan is on a very small portion of our business so far, so we're thinking that with the primary move upwards we are very sensitive to that.

 Bob Ramsey